Zimzalabim: Critical reception

+Following its initial release, "Zimzalabim" was met with mixed reviews from music critics.
+Tamar Herman of Billboard magazine viewed the track as an "extravagant soundscape", adding it as a "genre-hopping song, which incorporates an addicting chorus".
+Writer Kim Do-hyun of IZM described the track as "neither a meaningful experiment nor a significant point in Red Velvet's career".
+The music video was placed atop BuzzFeed's list of "Best K-pop Music Videos of 2019", where it claimed that the video showcased everything "from dancing crystalline animals to boots that march on their own", labelling it as "a perfect example of how Red Velvet boldly pushes creative boundaries with grace, style, and a sprinkle of magic."

 Commercial performance

 "Zimzalabim" debuted at number 14 on the Gaon Digital Chart and peaked at number 11 the following week.
 The song debuted at number 8 on the Billboard K-pop Hot 100 before reaching number 4 in its second week.
 It was later ranked at number 169 on the year-end Gaon Digital Chart for 2019.
 It became the group's fourteenth consecutive top-ten single on the World Digital Song Sales chart, reaching number 10 three weeks after its release.
 Moreover, "Zimzalabim" reached the weekly chart in New Zealand, becoming their first entry on the latter chart.